-'If one Swan falls, another flies' - Carlos Carvalhal plays down injuries
+Abraham should follow Ronaldo example, says Swans boss Carvalhal

 Portuguese midfielder Renato Sanches is expected to miss another month with a hamstring problem, while Leon Britton and Angel Rangel are still sidelined.

-"I believe if one Swan falls, another begins to fly," said Carvalhal.
+"I believe if one Swan falls, another begins to fly," said Carvalhal as he played down the injury problems.

-Ivory Coast striker Bony damaged cruciate ligaments and Dutchman Fer ruptured an Achilles in Saturday's 1-1 draw at Leicester.
-Both will have surgery.

 Carvalhal said Sanches, on a season-long loan from Bayern Munich, is set to miss another "four or five weeks" with a hamstring injury suffered in the 1-1 FA Cup fourth round draw at Notts County.